max-scopp/pencel/README.md

 ## 🔄 Compatibility with Stencil

-Pencil aims to be **syntactically compatible** with Stencil for most use cases.
+Pencel aims to be **syntactically compatible** with Stencil for most use cases.

 * Many existing Stencil components can be used as-is or with minor changes
 * You can gradually migrate individual components